apecloud/kubeblocks/docs/user_docs/backup-and-restore/pitr.md

    Enabled       0 18 * * *        datafile   7d           Jul 25,2023 19:36 UTC+0800   Jul 25,2023 14:53:00 UTC+0800 ~ Jul 25,2023 19:07:38 UTC+0800
    ```

-   `RECOVERABLE-TIME` stands for the time period that the cluster can be restored to.
+   `RECOVERABLE-TIME` stands for the time range to which the cluster can be restored.

 2. Run the command below to restore the cluster to the specified point.